Industry Insights

 A comprehensive recruiting and hiring process still can’t safeguard employers against employee attrition, which adds time and money to the search for new candidates.
 By recruiting a current worker, you can avoid high attrition rates until you decide when to hire more employees.

-Presenteeism: What It Is and How to Address It
+What Is Quiet Firing and How To Stop It

 How Quiet Hiring Benefits Employees